SiteForward-Manulife-Wealth/Newsletter-Generator/MODULARIZATION.md

 - Pure functions are easily testable
 - Services can be mocked
 - Components can be tested independently

-## Migration Notes

-### Breaking Changes
-**None** - The refactoring maintains 100% backward compatibility.
-All existing functionality works exactly as before.

-### What Changed
-1. Code organization - functionality split into modules
-2. File loading - multiple scripts instead of one
-3. No changes to the public API or functionality

-### Rollback Plan
-If any issues arise, you can rollback using Git:
-1. Check git history: `git log --oneline`
-2. Revert to previous version: `git revert <commit-hash>`
-3. Or reset to before modularization: `git reset --hard <commit-hash>`

-The original monolithic file is preserved in git history on the master branch.

 ## Module Descriptions